Guidance on the value of and models for reflective thinking and writing.

 Throughout your time at university, you will be asked to think and write reflectively.
 Sometimes what we've learned from an activity or piece of work isn’t always obvious, which is why we need to reflect on our experiences.

-Being able to recall what happened, and turn your insights into an action plan isn’t always easy and this online resource will take you step-by-step through that process.
+Being able to recall what happened, and apply your insights to future behaviour isn’t always easy and this online resource will take you through that process step-by-step.

-- analysing the reasons for the things that have gone well and less well, then;
+- Analysing the the experience to understand what has gone well and less well, then;

-- learning from the experience to improve or refine your performance if a similar situation arises again
+- Drawing on the experience to improve or refine your performance if a similar situation arises again.

-- demonstrates that you are an independent learner
+- Demonstrate that you are an independent and critical learner

 When is reflective thinking and writing needed?

 Reflective thinking and writing could be needed for the following: